 Getting a good night’s sleep regularly won’t just ensure your children stay happy and productive while they’re at school – it can also help ensure they grow up with the right sleeping habits.
 Many parents believed early start times at school and homework kept their children up at night, but many felt powerless about it.

 You may not be able to change what time your child has to wake up for school, but you can make sure every second they spend sleeping counts.
-Just like adults, students need a mattress solution that helps promote longer, deeper sleep for a more energized morning.
-Find the perfect fit at The Best Mattress.
+Just like adults, students need a high-quality mattress to promote longer, deeper sleep for a more energized morning.

 We collected survey responses from 1,000 parents.
 Only parents with children between kindergarten and 12th grade were included in the full study; all others were disqualified.
 The average age of the children being reported on in this study was 9.7 years old.